bitextor/bicleaner-ai/README.md

 If you find Bicleaner AI useful, please consider [citing us](#citation).

 ## What is New?
+### v3.4 Hardrules is now optional
+Bicleaner Hardrules package is now optional and training dependencies are also optional.
+Please see below under installation options on how to proceed.

 ### v3.0.0 Improving Multilinguality!
 New improved [multilingual models](#multilingual-models) for zero-shot classification.